home-assistant/developers.home-assistant/docs/api/websocket.md

 ## Endpoint Address

 You will need a valid access token.
 Typically a long lived access token is used for API reqeusts.
-Generate an access token via the user [profile page](https://www.home-assistant.io/docs/authentication/#user-accounts) in the front end, or via the [auth api](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)
+Generate an access token via the [user profile page](https://www.home-assistant.io/docs/authentication/#user-accounts) in the front end, or via the [auth api](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

+The default port number is 8123.
+If you change  the HTTP port in configuration.yaml, use the port defined in the config.
 Connect your websocket implementation to ws://localhost:[PORT NUMBER]/api/websocket.
 If using secure sockets connect to wss://localhost:[PORT NUMBER]/api/websocket.
-The default port number is 8123.
-If you change  the HTTP port in configuration.yaml, use the port defined in the config.

 If you are not using the frontend in your setup then you need to add the websocket_api component to your configuration.yaml file to use the WebSocket API.